YYHEggEgg/csharp-Protoshift/README.md

 - Ensure **stable** access to GitHub when running the build (`./update`).
 - Use VS Code for path shortcut jumps, JSON Schema support, etc.

 If for some reason you cannot add the above software to the system environment variables, you can instruct the program to call their absolute paths.
-For details on this special configuration, please refer to the [Wiki - Building - Prerequisites](https://github.com/YYHEggEgg/csharp-Protoshift/wiki/EN_Building#prerequisites) guide.
+For details on this special configuration, please refer to the [Wiki - Building - Prerequisite Environment Requirements](https://github.com/YYHEggEgg/csharp-Protoshift/wiki/EN_Building#prerequisite-environment-requirements) guide.

 ### Build and Run